pierogio/ML_unsupervised/README.md

 With the aid of machine learning, the goal is to identify certain groups of Facebook users based on their behavior through clustering.
 We aim to identify these groups with the assistance of machine learning.

 ## Methods Used
-* Algoritmo K-means
+* K-means Algorithm
-* Algoritmo de clustering jerárquico
+* Hierarchical Clustering Algorithm
-* Rendimiento del clustering
+* Clustering Performance

 ## Technologies Used
 * Jupyter Notebook